nathanwall/cv/README.md

-# My CV
+# nathanwall.co.uk

-This is a React app that displays my CV in a pretend terminal.
+This is a React app for my website that displays a pretend terminal.
 It utilises the `react-terminal-ui` component which can be found [here](https://github.com/jonmbake/react-terminal-ui).
 This project is a work in progress.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).